What Farmers, Ranchers, and Other Agricultural Managers Do

 - Supervise all steps of the crop production and ranging process, including planting, fertilizing, harvesting, and herding

-- Determine how to raise crops or livestock according to factors such as market conditions, federal program availability, and soil conditions
+- Determine how to raise crops or livestock by evaluating factors such as market conditions, disease, soil conditions, and the availability of federal programs

 - Select and purchase supplies, such as seed, fertilizers, and farm machinery

-- Maintain farm facilities, including its water pipes, hoses, fences, and animal shelters
+- Maintain farm facilities, such as water pipes, hoses, fences, and animal shelters

-- Serve as the sales agent for livestock and crops
+- Serve as the sales agent for livestock, crops, and dairy products

-- Keep financial, tax, production, and employee records
+- Record financial, tax, production, and employee information

 Most farm output goes to food-processing companies.
-However, some farmers now choose to sell their goods directly to consumers through farmer's markets or use cooperatives to reduce their financial risk and gain a larger share of the final price of their goods.
-In community-supported agriculture, cooperatives sell shares of a harvest to consumers before the planting season to ensure a market for the farm's produce.
+However, some farmers now choose to sell a portion of their goods directly to consumers through farmer’s markets or use cooperatives to reduce their financial risk and to gain a larger share of the final price of their goods.
+In community-supported agriculture (CSA), cooperatives sell shares of a harvest to consumers before the planting season in order to ensure a market for the farm’s produce.

 Farmers and ranchers own and operate mainly family-owned farms.
 They also may lease land from a landowner and operate it as a working farm.

 The size of the farm or range determines which tasks farmers and ranchers handle.
-Those who operate small farms or ranges usually do all tasks.
-In addition to growing crops and raising animals, they keep records, service machinery, and maintain buildings.
+Those who operate small farms or ranges may do all tasks, including harvesting and inspecting the land, growing crops, and raising animals.
+In addition, they keep records, service machinery, and maintain buildings.

-Those who operate large farms, however, have employees—including agricultural workers— who help with physical work.
-Some employees of large farms are in nonfarm occupations, working as truck drivers, sales representatives, bookkeepers, and IT specialists.
+By contrast, farmers and ranchers who operate larger farms generally have employees—including agricultural workers—who help with physical work.
+Some employees of large farms are in nonfarm occupations, working as truck drivers, sales representatives, bookkeepers, or information technology specialists.

-Agricultural managers take care of the day-to-day operation of one or more farms, ranches, nurseries, timber tracts, greenhouses, or other agricultural establishments for corporations, farmers, or owners who do not live and work on their farm or ranch.
+Agricultural managers take care of the day-to-day operations of one or more farms, ranches, nurseries, timber tracts, greenhouses, and other agricultural establishments for corporations, farmers, and owners who do not live and work on their farm or ranch.

-Agricultural managers usually do not do production activities themselves.
+Agricultural managers usually do not participate in production activities themselves.
 Instead, they hire and supervise farm and livestock workers to do most daily production tasks.

 Managers may determine budgets.
-They may decide how to store and transport the crops.
-They oversee proper maintenance of equipment and property.
+They may decide how to store, transport, and sell crops.
+They may also oversee the proper maintenance of equipment and property.

-The following are some types of farmers, ranchers, and other agricultural managers:
+The following are examples of types of farmers, ranchers, and other agricultural managers:

-Crop farmers and managers—those who grow grain, fruits and vegetables, and other crops—are responsible for all steps of plant growth.
+Crop farmers and managers are responsible for all steps of plant growth, which include planting, fertilizing, watering, and harvesting crops.
+These farmers can grow grain, fruits, vegetables, and other crops.
 After a harvest, they make sure that the crops are properly packaged and stored.

-Livestock, dairy, and poultry farmers, ranchers, and managers feed and care for animals.
-They keep livestock in barns, pens, and other well-maintained farm buildings.
-These workers also oversee breeding and marketing.
+Livestock, dairy, and poultry farmers, ranchers, and managers feed and care for animals, such as cows or chickens, in order to harvest meat, milk, or eggs.
+They keep livestock and poultry in barns, pens, and other farm buildings.
+These workers may also oversee the breeding of animals in order to maintain the appropriate herd or flock size.

-Aquaculture farmers and managers raise fish and shellfish in ponds, floating net pens, raceways, or recirculating systems.
-They stock, feed, protect, and maintain aquatic life used for food and for recreational fishing.
+Aquaculture farmers and managers raise fish and shellfish in ponds, floating net pens, raceways, and recirculating systems.
+They stock, feed, protect, and maintain aquatic life used for food and recreational fishing.